nokia/oscp-admin/README.md

 AUTH0_SCD_CLIENTID
 ```

-When you want to use The Google Drive Picker to select files, you
+If you want to use The Google Drive Picker to select files, you
 need to add this to your .env file
 ```
 GOOGLE_PROJECT_ID =